orbeon/orbeon-forms-doc/xforms/xbl/tutorial.md

 <xbl:binding id="fr-foo" element="fr|foo" xxbl:mode="binding">
 ```

-This automatically means that the component supports all the XForms binding attributes, including `ref` and `bind`.

-When a component has a binding, UI events such as `xforms-enabled` / `xforms-disabled` and others are dispatched.
+This automatically means that the component supports all the XForms binding attributes, including `ref` and `bind`, and UI events such as `xforms-enabled` / `xforms-disabled` and others are dispatched as needed.

 You can access the actual bound node via the `xxf:binding()` function: